-13. Has the Partly.
-CR4: Cleared.

-sustainability of the
+13. Has the sustainability of the project/programme outcomes been taken into account when designing the project?

+Information on sustainability of activities/actions is provided under 4 main headings specifically awareness raising and capacity building; commitment to maintain works; working with government institutions and participatory processes.
+This initial information is useful but please note that a more detailed analysis of these aspects is required at full proposal stage.

+Furthermore, the proposal lacks clarity on the sustainability of the revolving fund or on how the ground activities of Component 2 will withstand future impacts of sea level rise.

+On the latter point, for example, the proposal is not clear on how sand renourishment activities (Activity 2.1.1) will have long-term sustainability against sea level rise.
+It will be critical for long-term sustainability of the project that local beach morphology is carefully assessed and used to inform where beach nourishment will withstand future sea levels.

+Also, for dune restoration (Activity 2.1.1) the proposal should elaborate on why pruned exotic vegetation material will be used the fully developed proposal should outline the main conclusions of the "more detailed analysis of the sustainability aspects" that will be undertaken as part of the project preparation and highlight how these conclusions have been incorporated in the design of the project.
-project/programme Information on sustainability of As per the information provided in paragraphs

-outcomes been activities/actions is provided under 131-141 and paragraph 143.
+As per the information provided in paragraphs 131-141 and paragraph 143.

-taken into account 4 main headings specifically the fully developed proposal should outline the

-when designing the awareness raising and capacity main conclusions of the "more detailed analysis

-project? building; commitment to maintain of the sustainability aspects" that will be

-works; working with government undertaken as part of the project preparation

-institutions and participatory and highlight how these conclusions have been

-processes.
-This initial information incorporated in the design of the project.

-is useful but please note that a

-more detailed analysis of these

-aspects is required at full

-proposal stage.
-CR5 Cleared
+CR5 Cleared.

-Furthermore the proposal lacks As per the information provided in paragraph
+As per the information provided in paragraph 325.

-clarity on the sustainability of the 325

-revolving fund or on how the 020.

-ground activities of Component 2

-will withstand future impacts of sea

-level rise.

-On the latter point, for example, the

-proposal is not clear on how sand

-renourishment activities (Activity

-2.1.1) will have long-term

-sustainability against sea level rise.

-It will be critical for long-term

-sustainability of the project that

-local beach morphology is carefully

-assessed and used to inform

-where beach nourishment will

-withstand future sea levels.

-Also, for dune restoration (Activity

-2.1.1) the proposal should

-elaborate on why pruned exotic

-vegetation material will be used